Richard P. Iannella

-Richard P. Iannella, son of Christopher A. Iannella, was an at-large City Council member from 1994 through 1996 and Suffolk County :Register of Probate from 1997 to 2011.
+Richard P. Iannella, son of Christopher A. Iannella, was an at-large Boston City Council member from 1994 through 1996 and Suffolk County :Register of Probate from 1997 to 2011.

 Register of Probate

 Iannella resigned four years before the end of his six-year term.
 In 2008, "a :state auditor's report (raised) questions of malfeasance in Register of Probate's Office.
 According to the report, US$12,885 in 'voided' transactions disappeared from cash registers in (his) office ... between July 2000 and June 2002.
 In addition to not complying with regulations that secure :cash flow, (he) is said to have failed to fill out a form explaining the shortfall, the report states."

 Personal life

 Iannella lives in the :Jamaica Plain section of Boston.